 Though cleaning your filter cartridge can help the pool filter be more effective during use, it cannot elongate its actual lifetime.

 Hesitating to replace a used-up or broken filter cartridge can put your family unnecessarily at risk.
 Instead, pay close attention to your filter’s state and make sure to understand the signs that you need to replace your filter cartridge.
-Here are some of the most common signs that you need to replace your filter cartridge.
+Here are some of the most common signs you need to replace your filter cartridge.

 Your Cartridge Looks Crushed